paz-sh/paz-vagrant/README.md

-# CoreOS Vagrant
+# Paz Vagrant

-This repo provides a template Vagrantfile to create a CoreOS virtual machine using the VirtualBox software hypervisor.
+This repo provides a template Vagrantfile to create a Paz (CoreOS) virtual machine using the VirtualBox software hypervisor.
-After setup is complete you will have a single CoreOS virtual machine running on your local machine.
+After setup is complete you will have a single Paz virtual machine running on your local machine.

 ## Streamlined setup